 Boulder Housing Partners (BHP) became part of the Moving to Work (MTW) Demonstration Program in 2012.
-This 2021 Plan celebrates our tenth year participating in this program.
+This 2022 Plan represents our eleventh year participating in this program.

-Over the last nine years, BHP has accomplished many objectives, which line up with the statutory goals of the program, and are:
+Over the last ten years, BHP has accomplished many objectives, which line up with the statutory goals of the program, and are:

-- 1. To reduce cost and achieve greater cost effectiveness in federal expenditures; - 2.
-To give incentives to families with children whose heads of household are either working, seeking work, or participating in job training, educational or other programs that assist in obtaining employment and becoming economically self-sufficient; and - 3.
+- 1. To reduce cost and achieve greater cost effectiveness in federal expenditures, - 2.
+To give incentives to families with children whose heads of household are either working, seeking work, or participating in job training, educational or other programs that assist in obtaining employment and becoming economically self-sufficient, and - 3.
 To increase housing choices for low-income families.